SGDeveloperAcct/angular-observable/README.md

 Refer the code to find samples for

-- Creating an observable and passing stream of data overtime and how asynchronous behavior is achieved
+- Creating an observable and passing stream of data overtime and how asynchronous behavior is achieved.
-- Example of creating event handler in observable and remove the same on unsubscribe
+- Example of creating event handler in observable and remove the same on unsubscribe.

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/angular-ivy-tlrzwu)